Peter Baldacchino

-Peter Baldacchino (born December 5, 1960) is a Maltese-born American Catholic prelate who has served as Bishop of Las Cruces in New Mexico since 2019.
-He previously served as an auxiliary bishop for the Archdiocese of Miami in Florida.
+Peter Baldacchino (born December 5, 1960) is a Maltese-born American Catholic prelate who has served as Bishop of Las Cruces since 2019.
+He previously served as an auxiliary bishop for the Archdiocese of Miami.

 Early life and education

 Peter Baldacchino was born on December 5, 1960, in Sliema, Malta.
 He was educated at Mount Carmel College, now Saint Elias College.
 While he was a student at the University of Malta, he became interested in the Neocatechumenal Way, a Catholic formation movement.
 He earned a diploma in sciences from the University of Malta and several electrical installation licenses from the Umberto Calosso Trade School in Malta.
 After his graduation, Baldacchino worked for several years as technical manager at a Canada Dry bottling plant in Malta.

-Baldacchino did not consider the priesthood until he attended the 1989 World Youth Day in Santiago de Compostela, Spain.He later decided to move to the United States to attend the Redemptoris Mater Seminary in Newark, New Jersey, that was operated by the Neocatechumenal Way.
+Baldacchino did not consider the priesthood until he attended the 1989 World Youth Day in Santiago de Compostela, Spain.
+He later decided to move to the United States to attend the Redemptoris Mater Seminary in Newark, New Jersey, that is operated by the Neocatechumenal Way.

 Baldacchino received Bachelor of Arts degree from Thomas Edison State College in Trenton, New Jersey.
 While studying at the Immaculate Conception Seminary School of Theology at Seton Hall University in South Orange, New Jersey, he lived at the Neocatechumenal Way's Redemptoris Mater Missionary House of Formation in Kearny, New Jersey.
 Baldacchino received a Master of Divinity degree from Seton Hall.